 Daikin offers you a huge choice of air conditioning systems for every type of home.
-Because we’ve been providing air-conditioned comfort for Australians for over 45 years, we’re experts when it comes to helping you make the right choice.
+Because we’ve been providing air-conditioned comfort for Australians since 1969, we’re experts when it comes to helping you make the right choice.

 For example, a Daikin Split System Air Conditioner is ideal if you just want to air condition one room or a specific area.
 Choose from attractive wall-mounted or compact floor standing units that either cool only or give you reverse cycle heating and cooling.

 If you want to beat the heat in a number of rooms, a Daikin Multi-Split air conditioning system gives you the flexibility to climate control each room individually.
 Using only a single outdoor unit, you can connect as many as 5 indoor units.
 Choose the perfect indoor unit to blend in unobtrusively with your home’s décor from our range of wall mounted, floor standing, bulkhead, cassettes and ceiling suspended units.